Fallenefc/questions-app/README.md

 ## INT

-- Make UPDATE on server to actually update the question
 - Style properly

 ## EASY

-- Make UPDATE on server for Marking a question as answered
 - Create Update page
 - Limit the minimum options to: Minimum of 2, maximum of 7
+- Make the choice stay, make answer include the correct choice

 # MINOR